T-J-Whittington/C__p-Test/README.md

 - From the base folder in Terminal:
 - Run `make build` to build the container and all of the dependencies.
 - Run `make up` to run the Docker container.
-- Run `make install` to install all composer dependencies.
+- (Optional) Run `make install` to install all composer dependencies, and upgrade them if required `make update`.
 (Shouldn't take long as there aren't many).

 # Testing
 - Run `make run-test` to run the PHPUnit tests.